-When students complete their degrees in Women's, Gender, and Sexuality Studies, they will be able to demonstrate:
+When students complete their degrees in Women's, Gender, and Sexuality Studies (WGSS), they will be able to:

-- A basic knowledge of the history and diversity of feminist perspectives.
+- b. apply knowledge of the history and diversity of feminist, gender and sexuality studies perspectives.

-- an awareness of the intersection of gender with race, class, sexuality, nation, religion, and/or other dimensions of difference.
+- c. understand the intersection of gender and sexuality with race, class, nation, religion, and/or other dimensions of difference.

-- An ability to articulate in oral and written form the relationship between feminist research and the goals of social justice through activism.
+4. articulate in oral, written, and visual form the utility of feminist research toward the goals of social justice locally and transnationally.

 5. use the critical perspective acquired in the Program to work toward social justice in their communities and beyond.